nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `editmeet INDEX [c/CLIENT_NAME] [on/DATE_TIME] [l/ADDRESS] [d/DESCRIPTION] [t/TAG(s)] [done/YES_OR_NO]`

 * `INDEX` refer to the meeting's index number shown in the displayed meeting list from `listmeet`.
 The index **must be a positive integer 1, 2, 3, …**
+* At least one of the optional fields must be provided.
+* Existing values will be replaced by the input values.
 * Date and time is in the format of `dd-MM-yyyy HH:mm` where:
   * `dd` is the day of the month in double digits.
   * `MM` is the month in double digits.
   * `yyyy` is the year.
-  * `HH:mm` is the time in 24 hour format.
+  * `HH:mm` is the time in 24 hours format.
 * The specified date and time **cannot be in the past**.
-* The specified date and time cannot be in conflict with existing meetings in iScam.
+* The specified date and time **cannot be in conflict with existing meetings** in iScam.
+* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * The `done` parameter **only accepts `yes` or `no`**.

 Examples:
 * `editmeet 1 l/Macdonald, Simei d/Client's family will be coming along`

 ### Relocating a meeting: `relocate`